Krishtronomy/tech-stacker/README.md

 - AWS S3 Storage (Image upload)
 - Heroku (deployment)

-### Third Party Services
-The app will use Stripe for payments processing and for issuing receipts, this will be implemented through the Stripe API and webhooks.
-AWS S3 Storage will be used for image storage for when users upload images to the website.
-Github is being used for version control.
-Heroku is being used for deployment of the website, with staging and production pipelines to allow for efficiency of deployment.

 # User Stories
 - "As a consumer of tech products, I want an easy to use platform where I can search for tech gear, without being overwhelmed with options on other types of products, so that I can quickly find what I am looking for."
 - "As a user, I want to sign up easily without spending too much time, so I can get to listing or buying products."